Superintendent Barbara J. Case

-Whether she was teaching students or working directly with staff, she has stayed true to her belief in cultivating relationships and identifying individual’s strengths so that students and staff members have access to whatever they need to find success—for themselves, the school community and the community at large.
+Whether teaching students or working directly with staff, Case has stayed true to her belief in cultivating relationships and identifying individual’s strengths so that students and staff members have access to whatever they need to find success — for themselves, the school community and the community at large.

-Shortly after her arrival, Ms. Case worked with a group of about 30 stakeholders to develop the district’s 2019-22 Strategic Action Plan.
-The plan’s three goals of academic achievement, intentional investment in learning and school culture and community resonated with Ms. Case as her background is one of promoting inclusion, facilitating opportunities for growth and success for students and staff and collaborating with others to ensure a dynamic and positive learning environment for all.
+Shortly after her arrival at General Brown, Ms. Case worked with a group of about 30 stakeholders to develop the district’s 2019-22 Strategic Action Plan.
+The plan’s three focus areas of academic achievement, intentional investment in learning and school culture and community are in line with Ms. Case’s background of promoting inclusion, facilitating opportunities for growth and success for students and staff and collaborating with others to ensure a dynamic and positive learning environment for all.

 Prior to joining General Brown, Ms. Case held both teaching and administrative positions.
 She most recently served four years as the grades 7-12 principal for the Freeville, New York, George Junior Republic Union Free School District, a Special Act School District that provides education and related services to Tompkins County students living in child care institutions.

-Before that, she spent two years as a school district data coordinator with the Central New York Regional Information Center in Syracuse where she supported school district leadership in interpreting data to identify priorities in district planning and implement positive change where needed.
-Ms. Case credits that opportunity with giving her a more global view of how school districts operate, which directly supports her current role as superintendent of schools.
+Before that, she spent two years as a school district data coordinator with the Central New York Regional Information Center in Syracuse, where she supported school district leadership in interpreting data to identify priorities in district planning and implement positive change where needed.

 From 2009-2012, Ms. Case served as the Groton Central School District high school principal, and from 2005-2009, she was the director of the Cayuga-Onondaga BOCES Adult & Continuing Education program and principal of its Youth GED program.